We always hear about the things that successful people do. But what about the things they don’t do?

 Successful people understand that we all make mistakes and experience failures.
 But instead of ruminating on them, they learn what they can, let go, and move forward.
 They use their past experiences as stepping stones, not stumbling blocks.

-Successful men understand the futility of such comparisons.
+Successful men understand the futility of comparing themselves to others.

-For a long time, I found myself falling into the comparison trap.
-I would look at my peers’ achievements and feel like I was falling behind, even when I was doing well in my own right.
-It was a destructive habit that only served to undermine my self-esteem and motivation.
+It’s incredibly common to fall into the comparison trap.
+You look at your peers’ achievements and feel like you’re falling behind, even when you’re doing well in your own right.
+It’s a destructive habit that only serves to undermine self-esteem and motivation.

-Then, one day, it hit me.
-The only person I should be comparing myself to is the person I was yesterday.
-My journey is unique, just like everyone else’s.
-My pace, my path, my success doesn’t have to look like anyone else’s.
+The only person you should be comparing yourself to is the person you were yesterday.
+Your journey is unique, just like everyone else’s.
+Your pace, your path, your success doesn’t have to look like anyone else’s.

-This shift in mindset was a game changer for me.
-It freed me from unnecessary stress and allowed me to focus on my own growth and progress.
+This shift in mindset can be a game changer.
+It frees you from unnecessary stress and allows you to focus on your own growth and progress.

 Let’s lay it all out on the table.
 Many of us are guilty of neglecting self-care, especially when we’re chasing success.

-Here’s what I’ve learned: you can’t pour from an empty cup.
+Here’s what the research consistently shows: you can’t pour from an empty cup.
 If you’re constantly pushing yourself to the limit, neglecting your needs, and running on empty, eventually, something has to give.
-And trust me, it’s not pretty when it does.

 Successful men understand the importance of taking time for themselves.
 Whether it’s reading a book, going for a run, or simply taking a moment to breathe, self-care isn’t selfish; it’s essential.